nico135c/stocklevel_datacollection/README.md

 1. Connect your Arduino and ensure it prints numeric values over serial.
 2. Update the serial port in `main.py` if needed (e.g., `/dev/ttyACM0`).
+3. Update the excel filename in `main.py` if needed.
-3. Run:
+5. Run:
 ```
 python3 main.py
 ```
-4. Follow the prompts to collect data for each part.
+6. Follow the prompts to collect data for each part.

 ## File Structure